colts70/The-Sematic-Stack/README.md

 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### “A /.well-known/-hosted semantic manifest scheme for AI crawlers” — Built for search engines and AI

-This protocol moves the first semantic index out of search engines’ private knowledge graphs and into a public, domain-owned layer at the root of the web.
+This protocol moves the first semantic index out of search engines’ private knowledge graphs and into a public, domain-owned layer defined by five deterministic anchors, with a sitemap indicating where to crawl first and a root descriptor providing the instruction used for first-hop resolution.

 Status: Draft v3.0 — Conceptually Stable